A unique hybrid nonprofit organization

 Information gathering activities, intelligence production and undercover operations are exceedingly cost effective methods of tackling environmental crimes.
 HUMINT, or HUMan INTelligence, and other forms of intelligence, if used with a strategic long-term vision, can also lead to the reduction of what is now called the “militarization of conservation”, the violence that surrounds environmental crimes, with its very high human toll.

 Professionally run intelligence and investigative activities are the most important tools we have against wildlife crime.
 Intelligence is the knowledge – ideally the foreknowledge – that our organization and partners must have to safeguard wildlife and people, and respond to very concrete threats to the environment and to us all.

-Our team and network of collaborators include professionals who have been working in the intelligence and investigation fields for decades, both for governmental agencies and private clients.
+Our team and network of collaborators include professionals who have been working in the intelligence and investigation fields for decades, mostly for top governmental agencies and special operations.